Creating a Home Assistant Dashboard for Tablets

 Overview of Home Assistant Dashboard

 Home Assistant Dashboard is the Lovelace frontend that sits on top of Home Assistant.
-It shows views, cards and controls that tie into your devices and sensors.
-I treat it like a control panel rather than a dashboard full of telemetry.
-Use the Lovelace raw editor or YAML mode when you need precise behaviour.
-For a tablet, the companion app or a kiosk browser gives the best full-screen experience.
+It shows views, cards and controls tied into your devices and sensors.
+I treat it as a control panel, not a wall of telemetry.
+Use the Lovelace raw editor or YAML mode when you need exact behaviour.
+For a tablet, the companion app or a kiosk browser gives the best full-screen setup.

 Essential Tools and Resources